SwiftPackageIndex/SwiftPackageIndex-Server/README.md

 ./ingest-loop.sh  # ingest metadata for 100 packages, pause for 10 sec, repeat
 ```

+If you want to run ingestion for anything other than a cursory test, you'll need authenticated API calls.
+To do this, set a `GITHUB_TOKEN` environment variable to a [generated personal token](https://github.com/settings/tokens) which has the `public_repo` and `repo:status` scopes.

 ## API poking

 You can poke at the API using [Rester](https//github.com/finestructure/Rester) by running the Restfile `test.restfile`: